Yemmy1602/Customer-Segmentation-for-Subscription-Services-Analysis/README.md

 - SubscriptionStart and SubscriptionEnd: Start and end dates of each subscription.
 - Canceled: Boolean flag indicating whether the subscription was canceled.

+### Data Sources
+The data used for this work is gotten from my project work.

 ## Key Metrics
 - Total Customers: Total number of customers.